Careers360 Logo

 Answer:

 The labeled part of the duck is its webbed feet, which are different from the feet of other birds.
-The toes of ducks have skin in between that form a ‘web, ’ which is not present in other birds.
-Other ones are having individual toes without any skin present.
+The toes of ducks have skin in between that forms a ‘web, ’ which is not present in other birds.
+Other ones have individual toes without any skin present.

 This helps the duck to swim and move easily in water.
 When the duck moves with its webbed feet, a lot of water is pushed backward, which allows the duck to move quickly forward; that is why ducks are very good swimmers.

-To answer Diversity in the Living World questions, simply apply the following steps:
+To answer Diversity in the Living World questions, apply the following steps:

 1. Read the chapter to learn about the diversity and classification of plants and animals surrounding us.

-2. Observe and record distinguishing features such as stem type, leaves, flowers, and habitats for classifying organisms.
+2. Observe distinguishing features such as stem type, leaves, flowers, and habitats for classifying organisms.
+All these features are well-explained in the Diversity in the Living World class 6 question answer.

 3. Practice classifying and grouping examples based on similarities and differences between living organisms.